 Baking

 A bain-marie or hot water bath is essential for baking the cake.
-The hot water bath stabilises the temperature in the oven and prevents it from being overly hot and dry.
+The hot water bath stabilizes the temperature in the oven and prevents it from being overly hot and dry.
 Hot and dry oven means cracked cheesecake.

 Pour boiling water 1-2cm up the side of the pan.
 Too much water can cause excess moisture in the oven.
 This changes the temperature of the oven and can cause you to under-bake the cake.